Simultaneous inference for generalized linear models with unmeasured confounders: Inference

 \begin{remark}[Inference without unmeasured confounders] In the special case when there are no unmeasured confounders, the matrix $\cP_{\hat{\bGamma}}^{\perp}$ reduces to the identity matrix.
 Also, the projection vector $\hat{\bu}$ is the $j$th column of $(\bX^{\top}\diag(A''(\bX\hat{\bB}_1))\bX)^{-1}$, and $\hsigma_j$ is the asymptotic variance of $\hat{b}_{j1}$ under well-specified generalized linear models.
 In this case, \eqref{eq:debias} is simply a one-step adjustment based on the score function.
-For Bernoulli distributed binary outcomes without unmeasured confounders, the above choice of the weight function $\omega(\theta) = A''(\theta)$ for optimization problem \eqref{opt:min-var} coincide with $f'(\theta)^2/(f(\theta)(1-f(\theta)))$, the one used in \citet{cai2021statistical} with $f=A'$ being the link function. \end{remark}
+For Bernoulli distributed binary outcomes without unmeasured confounders, the above choice of the weight function $\omega(\theta) = A''(\theta)$ for optimization problem \eqref{opt:min-var} coincide with $f'(\theta)^2/(f(\theta)(1-f(\theta)))$, the one used in \citet{cai2021statistical} with $f=A'$ being the link function.
+For Gaussian outcomes when $A'$ is the identity link with a choice of weight $\hat{\omega}_i\equiv 1$, the procedure above reduces to the debias method by \citet{javanmard2014confidence}.